svartm/nvim/README.md

-Repository for my nvim config.
+Repository for my neovim 0.11 config.